Studying at INTO Queen's University Belfast

 An undergraduate preparation program will add 2, 3 or 4 terms (approx. 6, 9 or 12 months) of study time, while a postgraduate preparation program will add 3 terms (approx. 9 months) of study time.

 Terms are periods of time that your study program is broken up into across the academic year.
 During this time, you will attend classes.
 Between each term or semester, you will have a few weeks without classes to take a break, study independently and work on assignments.

 From Saudi Arabia to Belfast: my first month abroad

 How will my progress be monitored?

-To make sure you are on track with your studies, your teachers and Personal Tutor will check your progress throughout the programme.
-You will receive two progress reports each semester, and you’ll take two practice tests each term – the results of which will help you keep track of your grades.
-You will also have a one-to-one session every two months with your Personal Tutor, who will discuss your progress and offer help if you need it.
+To make sure you're on track with your studies, your teachers and Personal Tutor will check your progress throughout your program.
+You'll receive two progress reports each semester, and you’ll take two practice tests each term – the results of which will help you keep track of your grades.
+You'll also have a one-to-one session every two months with your Personal Tutor, who will discuss your progress and offer help if you need it.

 Do I have to attend every class?

 Yes!
 You are expected to attend every class on your timetable, and to make sure you arrive on time.
 Your teachers will monitor your attendance every day, and any absences will be followed up by the Academic Support team and Student Services.

 To perform well in class, you need to attend every lesson – and we want to help you reach your full potential.
 If you do not meet the attendance requirements, you will be expected to meet with your Program Managers to work on a personalized plan to help you improve.

 How and when will I receive my timetable?